kabileva/Deep-Learning-LSTM-Stock-Price-Prediction/README.md

 The minute data for around 6 months of KOSPI top-50 stocks was used for training.

 ### Downloading the data
-The data can be downloaded with scrapto.py in kospi-scraper dir.
+The data can be downloaded with scrapto.py in kospi-scraper dir.<br/>
 *Requirements: Windows 32bit, Kiwoom Open Api*

 ### Training